Protecting the Environment

 I believe that climate change is real, and in the overwhelming scientific consensus that it is exacerbated by human activity.
 I support the Paris Climate Change Agreement and want the federal government to work with states to meet the voluntary commitments America made to reduce our emissions.
 I strongly oppose subsidies and other policies that artificially prop up fossil fuel industries, which hurt the environment and make no economic sense.
 I want America to lead the world to a clean energy future, and I want New Jersey to lead America.

 To that end, I oppose the PennEast and Pilgrim pipelines – two projects that would pose immediate threats to farmland and landowners in the 7th district, to residential communities, EPA Sole Source aquifers, and more.
 I would also support legislation that would require the Federal Energy Regulatory Commission to receive more public input before approving pipeline projects and measure environmental impact in a more rigorous way, unlike Leonard Lance – who voted in 2013 to speed up the natural gas pipeline approval process.
-New Jersey should be leading the charge on the environment by developing our burgeoning solar energy industry, not place our health at risk by using old and unsafe energy sources.
+New Jersey should be leading the charge on the environment by developing our burgeoning solar energy industry, not placing our health at risk by using old and unsafe energy sources.

 I oppose offshore drilling – especially on the Jersey Shore.
 When hard working New Jersey families take a weekend off, we should not be greeted by the sight of oil rigs on the horizon, or have to cancel our plans last minute because of a leak.
 If we build anything off our coast, it should be windmills producing clean, reliable and safe energy for our state.